wlodev-labs/website-template/readme.md

 └── turbo.json
 ```

-### What is Payloadcms (/apps/cms)
+### What is Payload CMS (/apps/cms)

-Payloadcms is a code-first approach in a cms game, where you can easily define the appropiate fields, blocks and schema with typescript files.
-It has a tons of features built-in, like authentication, file uploads, flexible REST API, admin panel but also gives you a way to fully customize your experience with plugins.
-You don't need to know every aspect of this open source headless cms to get started with your first website.
-Here's step by step how this template was created with payloadcms.
+Payload CMS is a code-first content management system where you define fields, blocks and schemaa using Typescript files.
+It has tons of built-in features, like authentication, file uploads, flexible REST API, admin panel but also gives you a way to fully customize your experience with plugins.
+You don't need to understand every detail of this open-source system to start building your first website.
+Here's a step-by-step overview of how this template was created using Payload CMS.

 #### Collections

-> Collections are the primary way to structure recurring data in your application, such as products, pages, posts, and other types of content that you might want to manage.
+> Collections are the main way to structure repeatable content in your website, such as products, pages, posts, or any other types of content that you might want to manage.
 More in [docs](https://payloadcms.com/docs/configuration/collections#admin-options).

 ```
 import type { CollectionConfig } from 'payload'